go-git/go-git/_local/README.md

 # Running CI Tests Localy

 The goal of these scripts is to facilitate running the CI Tests locally with a container, from the Makefile in the repo root.
 It SHOULD be a simple command like `make test`.
 These probably won't be added to the CI, but they MUST however mirror the CI Tests.

+The specific make targets related to local CI tests are the following:

+- `test-go-*`
+- `test-git-*`

+## Platforms

+Currently only attempting to support `Linux` and `Darwin (Apple)`.
+At least until either someone offers to add it or we get enough requests for more.